-A2 Hosting isn’t as popular as SiteGround but they’re actually a better choice.
-In speed tests, A2 Hosting had faster load times and TTFBs than SiteGround likely because they use faster LiteSpeed servers.
-After SiteGround reduced what used to be great support, A2’s support is now better than SiteGround’s.
-Their user-friendly cPanel is easy to navigate and you know what to expect when it comes to it’s features.
-They also do free cPanel migrations.
-I use A2 Hosting for my girlfriend’s restaurant website and it’s a great balance between cheap, fast, and reliable.
+A2 Hosting isn’t as popular as SiteGround, but they’re a better choice.
+In speed tests, A2 Hosting had a faster load time + TTFB than SiteGround.
+A2’s LiteSpeed plans use LiteSpeed servers which are a newer, faster type of server and can use the free LiteSpeed Cache plugin (better than SiteGround Optimizer).
+After SiteGround reduced support, A2’s is now better than SiteGround’s.
+Their user-friendly cPanel is easy and you know what features to expect.
+I use A2 Hosting for my girlfriend’s restaurant site and it’s cheap, fast, and reliable (great for small sites).

 When comparing A2 Hosting vs. SiteGround, A2 Hosting is less popular but has faster speeds and reliability, while SiteGround is now unpredictable with slower servers and reduced support.